PrairieLearn/PrairieLearn/docs/installing.md

 If Docker's Rosetta option isn't enabled, first check Apple's instructions to [install Rosetta](https://support.apple.com/en-us/102527).

-!!! warning

-    The use of R in `server.py` is not currently supported on ARM64 hardware.

 ### Support for external graders and workspaces

 In production, PrairieLearn runs external grading jobs and workspaces on a distributed system that uses a variety of AWS services to efficiently run many jobs in parallel.
 When developing questions locally, you won't have access to this infrastructure, but PrairieLearn allows you to still run external grading jobs and workspaces locally with a few workarounds.